 If the person requesting record(s) is denied access to record(s), he or she may, within 30 days, appeal such denial to the Secretary of the Board of Trustees: Margaret Moree.
-Upon timely receipt of such an appeal, ALCS will fully explain, in writing, the reasons for further denial or provide access to the record(s) within 10 business days of the receipt of the appeal.
+Upon timely receipt of such an appeal, ALCS will fully explain, in writing, the reasons for further denial or provide access to the record

+(s) sought.
+This will take place within 10 business days of the receipt of the appeal.
 ALCS will also immediately forward a copy of the appeal when received, as well as its ultimate determination, to the New York State Committee on Open Government.